malaibao/Minesweeper/README.md

 ------------------------------------------------------------
 Description
 ------------------------------------------------------------
-This project created a Minesweeper project using JavaFX.
+This project created a Minesweeper using JavaFX.

 ------------------------------------------------------------
 Things Implemented